easybuilders/easybuild/docs/Basic_Usage_and_Command_Line_Options.rst

 .. tip:: You may wish to modify ``$EASYBUILD_PREFIX`` in order to redefine the build/install/source path prefix to be used; default value is: ``$HOME/.local/easybuild``

-Using Only Command Line Options
+Using only command line options
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 An alternative approach is to only use command line options to specify which software to build.